In 2021, Pennsylvanians will be voting on statewide judicial races, as well as municipal and school board offices.

 The term of one Pennsylvania Supreme Court justice will expire on December 31, 2021.
 A seat held by a Republican justice is also up for retention election on November 2, 2021.
 Retention elections require simple yes/no votes on whether or not retain a sitting judge.

 The terms of four Commonwealth Court and two Superior Court judges expire in January 2022.
 Only one of those Commonwealth Court seats, currently held by Judge Andrew Crompton, is up for a partisan election on November 2, 2021.
-A primary is scheduled for May 18, 2021.
 Three Republican Commonwealth Court judges and two Republican Superior Court judges must stand for retention election on November 2, 2021, in order to remain on the bench.

 PA SUPREME COURT